-Key people will send a copy of all reports to the Five College Insurance and Claims Specialist who will notify our insurance company.
+Key people will send a copy of all reports to the Five College Risk Manager who will notify our insurance company.
 Our insurance requires a Five College Accident Report to officially document a claim.
 Failure to file a Five College Accident Report may result in loss of driving privileges and/or that insurance will not cover the loss, resulting in all costs for vehicle repairs being charged to the department or student organization.
 The only exception to this policy is the incapacitation of the driver as a result of the accident, in which case it is the responsibility of the head of the department using the vehicle to have the report completed and filed.

 The information from this report is used for many purposes including:

 Report the accident to the rental company, and complete any required paper work.
 Keep copies of all reports and, as soon as possible, report the accident to the Five College Risk Manager.

 If you have paid any deductibles or receive a bill for the deductible, please forward all paper work to the FC Risk Manager for payment or reimbursement.
 Departments will be charged up to $500 for deductibles if the College driver is "at-fault" or has a surchargable accident.

 If you are in an "at-fault" or surchargable accident while driving on College business that results in bodily injury to a third party, you must send copies of all accident reports and information to the Compliance and Risk Management Office.
 Failure to report any accidents may compromise the College's insurance coverage, and you may be held personally liable for any claims in excess of your own insurance.
 You may be required to submit additional information, including copies of your insurance policy, and the results of any investigation made into the accident.
 Coverage is dependent upon your cooperation.